 The Final Word

 Glow sticks are a safe and inexpensive addition to your home, your vehicle, and your gear kit.
 They have a myriad of uses.
-A pack of 10 will cost between $10 and $15, and even less on a per unit basis if you purchase a larger supply of 30or more.
 They will last for 4 years at a minimum, and if stored properly, even longer.

 Enjoy your next adventure through common sense and thoughtful preparation!